 Volunteer Louisiana and Corporation for National and Community Service (CNCS)

-AmeriCorps grants are awarded to eligible organizations proposing to engage AmeriCorps members in evidence-based or evidence-informed interventions/practices to strengthen communities.
 An AmeriCorps member is an individual who engages in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
-Upon successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust that members can use to pay for higher education expenses or apply to qualified student loans.
-AmeriCorps Operating Grants may be awarded as Cost Reimbursement or a Fixed Amount grant.
+Upon successful completion of their service, members earn a Segal AmeriCorps Education Award that they can use to pay for higher education expenses or apply for qualified student loans.

-To receive priority consideration, applicants must show that the priority area is a significant part of the program focus and intended outcomes, and must include a high-quality program design.
+To receive priority consideration, applicants must show that the priority area is a significant part of the program focus and intended outcomes.
 Proposing programs that receive priority consideration does not guarantee funding.